peledies/bw-vpn/readme.md

 - LASTPASS_KEY_NAME=string

 These variables will be stored in the `~/.bw-vpn/config` file.
 Once they are set, they can be changed in the file directly or with the bw-vpn tools menu option.

+## Pre-selections
+pre selections for the following VPN prompts can be overridden in the configuration section:

+- Okta authentication method
+- VPN network